-Billish Eilish has obtained a restraining order against a fan | NME
+Billish Eilish obtains restraining order against trespasser

-Billie Eilish has obtained a temporary restraining order against a fan.
+Billie Eilish has reportedly obtained a temporary restraining order against a trespasser.

-As reported by TMZ, 24-year-old trespasser Prenell Rousseau visited Eilish’s private residence on seven separate occasions.
-The uninvited guest was also documented to only have worn a face mask on two visits.
+According to TMZ, 24-year-old Prenell Rousseau visited Eilish’s private residence on seven separate occasions.

-Rousseau first appeared uninvited at the singer’s house last Monday, ringing the doorbell (with no gloves on) and asking if Eilish lived there.
+Rousseau first appeared uninvited at the singer’s house last Monday, ringing the doorbell and asking if Eilish lived there.
 After Eilish’s father told him no, Rousseau returned to the house later that evening and exhibited “erratic behaviour”.

 According to court documents acquired by TMZ, the singer said “while we waited for security, Mr. Rousseau remained on our porch, sat down and began to read a book, while also continuing to engage in a periodic monologue.
 My father repeatedly asked him to leave, but he refused…”